 You can have multiple mentors; it doesn't even need to be a person.
 There are educational books, tutorials, guitar tabs, and much more to your disposal.
 It doesn’t really matter who or what it is, just make sure to learn from the best.

 — Over the years, I've had more than 10 guitar teachers and countless mentors.
 Mentors would include certain albums, guitarists, books, YouTube series, etc.

 Golden rule #2: Practise a lot

-Some people play guitar all day long, but there are not many people who really practise.
+Some people play guitar all day long, but there are not many people who really practice.
 There's a huge difference between the two.
 The majority of guitarists just repeat what they’re already able to play.
 I’m not saying you shouldn’t do that.
 You need that kind of repetition as well.
 But if you really wanna get better fast, then you need to watch out for new things all the time and incorporate them into your practice routine.

 Golden rule #3: Watch out for your right hand

 This is a piece of advice you’ll rarely find in any tutorial or book.
 A regular right-handed guitarist mostly keeps his eyes on the left hand because there’s a lot of shifting when changing chords or running up and down the fretboard.
 Consequently, a lot of people ignore their right hand, which is where 90% of mistakes occur.
 If you focus on this, your playing will improve dramatically.